TimDettmers/sparse_learning/How_to_add_your_own_algorithms.md

 Here I added two example extensions for redistribution and pruning.
 These two examples look at the variance of the gradient.
 If we look at weights with high and low variance in their gradients over time, then we can have the following interpretations.

 For high variance weights, we can have two perspectives.
 The first one would assume that weights with high variance are unable to model the interactions in the inputs to classify the outputs due to a lack of capacity.
 For example a weight might have a problem to be useful for both the digit 0 and digit 7 when classifying MNIST and thus has high variance between these examples.
-If we add capacity to high variance layers, then we should reduce the variance over time (one weight for 7 one weight for 0).
+If we add capacity to high variance layers, then we should reduce the variance over time meaning the new weights can now fully model the different classes (one weight for 7 one weight for 0).
 According to this perspective we want to add more parameters to layers with high average variance.
 In other words, we want to redistribute pruned parameters to layers with high gradient variance.

 The second perspective is a "potential of be useful" perspective.
 Here we see weights with high variance as having "potential to do the right classification, but they might just not have found the right decision boundary between classes yet".
 For example, a weight might have problems being useful for both the digit 7 and 0 but overtime it can find a feature which is useful for both classes.
 Thus gradient variance should reduce over time as features become more stable.
 If we take this perspective then it is important to keep some medium-to-high variance weights.
 Low variance weights have "settled in" and follow the gradient for a specific set of classes.
 These weights will not change much anymore while high variance weights might change a lot.
 So high variance weights might have "potential" while the potential of low variance weights is easily assessed by looking at the magnitude of that weights.
 Thus we might improve pruning if we look at both the variance of the gradient _and_ the magnitude of weights.
-You can find these examples in ['mnist_cifar/extensions.py']('mnist_cifar/extensions.py').
+You can find these examples in ['mnist_cifar/extensions.py']('sparse_learning/mnist_cifar/extensions.py').

 ### Implementation